tradergu/tradergu.github.io/_posts/2025-12-27-equity-vs-bull-call-spreads.md

 | Time forgiveness | Very high | High |
 | Capital efficiency | Low | Very high |

-> Long-dated bull call spreads are not about maximizing returns.
+> Long-dated Bull Call Spread's are not about maximizing returns.
 They are about optimizing capital usage while managing time risk.
+{: .prompt-info }

 ---